CPK Insurance

 • Michigan commercial auto minimum liability is $50,000/$100,000/$10,000, which matters for service vans, parts runs, and other business driving tied to appliance repair work.

-• Michigan requires businesses to maintain proof of general liability coverage for most commercial leases, so many repair shops need to be quote-ready before signing space or renewing a lease.
+• Most commercial leases in Michigan require proof of general liability coverage, so many repair shops need to be quote-ready before signing space or renewing a lease.

 • The Michigan Department of Insurance and Financial Services regulates coverage sold in the state, so policy terms, endorsements, and limits should be reviewed for Michigan-specific compliance needs.